effjy/effjy/README.md

 ## 📖 Background

-Over 20 years as a Level 3 security analyst, network administrator, and technical specialist have given me a rare bridge between operational security and cryptographic design.
+Over 20 years as as security analyst, network administrator, and technical specialist have given me a rare bridge between operational security and cryptographic design.
 For more than a decade, I have independently researched symmetric primitives, focusing specifically on how SPN and ARX paradigms can be fused to cancel each other’s weaknesses.
 The Krakken project is the embodiment of that philosophy: every S‑box, every rotation, every linear layer is chosen to neutralize the cryptanalytic vulnerabilities of the others.

 ---